Generic Name: paliperidone (oral) (PAL ee PER i DONE)

 Paliperidone may also be used for purposes not listed in this medication guide.

-Paliperidone is not approved for use in older adults with dementia-related conditions.
+Paliperidone is not approved for use in older adults with dementia-related psychosis.

 Before taking this medicine